- Type of project

 A major rationale for the current public space renaissance in Western countries, is to create arenas for citizens to gather and interact.
 But more specific knowledge is needed on mechanisms that can stimulate strangers who share the same physical space to actually interact.
 Employing a broad approach, the overall research question posed is: What are the conditions that support interaction among strangers in public spaces in Oslo?

 Combining perspectives from social science and design disciplines, this thesis aims to provide a broad perspective on an aspect of urban public life that mostly has been studied through a single disciplinary lens or by addressing individual factors.
-In so doing, it strives to advance the understanding of an everyday social phenomenon that speaks to larger issues, but which finer workings it takes an attentive and persistent gaze to more fully reveal.
+In so doing, it strives to advance the understanding of an everyday social phenomenon that speaks to larger issues, but which finer workings it takes an extended and attentive presence to more fully reveal.